Kafkaese/taro/README.md

 Since some of the additional data is scraped from Wikipedia, you can also find notebooks with web scrapers in this section.

 <h4>API Code</h4>
-The API was written in python using the <a href=https://fastapi.tiangolo.com/>FastAPI</a> package, and is served by a <a href=https://www.uvicorn.org/>Uvicorn Web Server</a>.
+The REST API was written in python using the <a href=https://fastapi.tiangolo.com/>FastAPI</a> package.
+It is served by a <a href=https://www.uvicorn.org/>Uvicorn Web Server</a>.
+The API serves as the interface between the Postgresql Database and the Frontend.
+It contains various endpoints for get requests to retrieve data in a safe way and encapsulates the complexity of the sql queries.

+ <h4>Pipeline</h4>h4>
+ In order to get the raw data preprocessed into the Postgresql Database that the API queries, there are various data pipelines.
+They are in the form of a custom python package named 'taro'.
+This way they can easily be containerized and quickly run from said container.

+ <h4>Tests</h4>
+ In order to ensure a good devlopment workflow, the code for both the API, as well as the Pipelines, comes with a number of tests.
+The <a href=https://docs.pytest.org/en/7.4.x/>Pytest</a> package was used to write these.
+The tests are crucial for the CI workflow discussed later.

 <h2><a href=https://github.com/Kafkaese/taro-map>Taro-map</a></h2>
 This repository contains the frontend of the arms-tracker app.